KevChike/relearning-javascript/lesson-1-arrays/readme.md

 - First parameter: Element to locate in the array.
 - Second parameter: The index to start the search at.
 Negative values will start at the given position counting from the end, and search to the end.

+### find()

+The find() method returns the value of the first element in the provided array that satisfies the provided testing function.